Support Us

 The army

-Beka didn’t want to join the International Legion because she knew she would only be working alongside foreigners there.
+Beka didn’t want to join the International Legion because she knew she would only be working alongside other foreigners there.
 "I wanted to work with Ukrainian soldiers," she stresses.

 She started out as a paramedic in the 36th Marines Brigade.